A Distant Trumpet: Original novel

-The film was based on a 629-page novel, published in 1960, which was based on extensive historical research.
+The film was based on a 629-page novel of the same name by Paul Horgan, published in 1960, which was based on extensive historical research.
 The New York Times called it "the finest novel yet on the Southwest in its settling."
 Another reviewer for the same paper called it a "first rate historical novel."

 Production

 Warners bought the film rights and announced they would make the film in 1960 with James Woolf and Jack Clayton as producer and director, Laurence Harvey as star, and Alan Le May to do the script.
 It would be made for Challet Productions, Harvey's production company.

 Burt Kennedy wrote a draft of the script; he was under contract to Warners at the time and called the novel "wonderful".
 Then Clayton was replaced by Leslie H. Martinson.
 Eventually, the film was set up with an entirely new producer, director, and writer.

 Significant changes were made from Horgan's novel in reversing the character traits of the female leads, making Kitty Mainwarring the object of Hazard's affections and Laura the negative personality; and altering the narrative's climax (and history), by reversing the fate of the Apaches from their historic removal to Florida and restoring the male protagonists to full duty, thereby negating Hazard's point-of-honor refusal of the congressional Medal of Honor and resignation from the Army, which was the basis for the entire storyline.

 Shooting took place in September 1963.
 Location filming occurred in Flagstaff, Arizona and Gallup, New Mexico.